-- One functions of the DBE is to offer guidance and support to its schools on admissions and appeals and assist governing boards in drawing up admission arrangements which meet local circumstances and are compliant with the School Admissions Code. - Governing Boards have a statutory duty to consult the DBE before consulting anyone else. - Church schools are required to have regard to DBE guidance when formulating their admission criteria in relation to church commitment. - This guidance is intended to assist governors/trustees specifically on Church-related aspects of admissions. - School Adjudicators refer to Diocesan guidance when determining objections about church school admission arrangements.
+- One function of the DBE is to offer guidance and support to its schools on admissions and appeals and assist governing boards in drawing up admission arrangements which meet local circumstances and are compliant with the School Admissions Code. - We advise that schools use the Church of England Admissions Builder Online Toolkit in creating or reviewing their admissions arrangements. - Governing Boards have a statutory duty to consult the DBE before consulting anyone else. - Church schools are required to have regard to DBE guidance when formulating their admission criteria in relation to church commitment. - School Adjudicators refer to Diocesan guidance when determining objections about church school admission arrangements.
 They will also take account of the governors' consultation with the DBE.

-What is the Diocesan position on the use of faith-based criteria as over subscription criteria?
+What is the Diocesan position on the use of faith-based criteria oversubscription criteria?

-- The DBE fully supports the rights of our schools and academies to legitimately use faith-based criteria as one of their oversubscription criteria as stated in Paragraph 1.36 Schools Admissions Code 2014. - Governing boards who make the decision to include this as part of their admission arrangements should take note of the guidance within this document. - It is the view of the DBE that our schools are schools for all; places for the whole community to be welcomed into without partiality.
-Therefore, DBE advice is that schools in the Diocese should not set faith-based or church attendance as a criteria.
+- The DBE fully supports the rights of our schools and academies to legitimately use faith-based criteria as one of their oversubscription criteria as stated in Paragraph 1.36 Schools Admissions Code 2021. - Governing boards who decide to include this as part of their admission arrangements should take note of the guidance within this document. - It is the view of the DBE that our schools are schools for all; places for the whole community to be welcomed into without partiality.
+Therefore, DBE's advice is that schools in the Diocese should not set faith-based or church attendance as a criterion.
 Admitting authorities should have regard to this advice when setting their arrangements. - The DBE invites all admission authorities to demonstrate 'true hospitality', as defined by Archbishop Welby, and offer 'warm fires and open doors', as described by the Bishop of Huntingdon: